Chart Color Schemes

 Woodville Gardens is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Woodville Gardens is around 2,830.
-This reflects an increase of 418 people since the 2021 Census, which reported a population of 2,412.
-The change is inferred from AreaSearch's estimation of the resident population at 2,749 following examination of the latest ERP data release by the ABS in June 2024 and an additional 62 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,290 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth of 17.3% since the 2021 census exceeded both the state average (9.0%) and Greater Adelaide.
-Population growth was primarily driven by overseas migration contributing approximately 89.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Woodville Gardens is around 2,474.
+This figure represents an increase of 62 people since the 2021 Census, which reported a population of 2,412.
+The current resident population estimate of 2,470 by AreaSearch, based on the latest ERP data release by the ABS (June 2025), and validated new addresses, supports this increase.
+This results in a population density ratio of 2,876 persons per square kilometer, placing Woodville Gardens in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 89.0% of overall population gains during recent periods, driving primary growth for the area.

 Frequently Asked Questions - Population